Aider-AI/aider/README.md

 ## Tips

 * Large changes are best performed as a sequence of thoughtful bite sized steps, where you plan out the approach and overall design.
 Walk GPT through changes like you might with a junior dev.
 Ask for a refactor to prepare, then ask for the actual change.
 Spend the time to ask for code quality/structure improvements.
 * Use Control-C to safely interrupt `aider` if it isn't providing a useful response.
-The partial response remains in the conversation, so you can refer to it when you reply with more information or direction.
+The partial response remains in the conversation, so you can refer to it when you reply to GPT with more information or direction.
 * Use the `/run` command to run tests, linters, etc and show the output to GPT so it can fix any issues.
 * Enter a multiline chat message by entering `{` alone on the first line.
 End the multiline message with `}` alone on the last line.
-* If your code is throwing an error, paste the error message and stack trace into `aider` as a multiline `{}` message and let `aider` fix the bug.
+* If your code is throwing an error, share the error output with GPT using `/run` or by pasting it into the chat.
+Let GPT figure out and fix the bug.
-* GPT-4 knows about a lot of standard tools and libraries, but may get some of the fine details wrong about APIs and function arguments.
-You can paste doc snippets into the chat with the  multiline `{}` syntax.
+* GPT knows about a lot of standard tools and libraries, but may get some of the fine details wrong about APIs and function arguments.
+You can paste doc snippets into the chat to resolve these issues.
 * `aider` will notice if you launch it on a git repo with uncommitted changes and offer to commit them before proceeding.
-* `aider` can only see the content of the files you specify, but it also gets a list of all the files in the repo.
-It may ask to see additional files if it feels that's needed for your requests.
+* GPT can only see the content of the files you specify.
+Aider also sends GPT-4 a [map of your entire git repo](https://aider.chat/docs/ctags.html).
+So GPT may ask to see additional files if it feels that's needed for your requests.

 ## Limitations